A first look at quasar-galaxy clustering at $z\simeq7.3$: Observations

-Before the NIRSpec/MSA masks are generated, we perform rigorous visual inspection of galaxy candidates.
-For that purpose, we calculate photometric redshifts with \texttt{bagpipes}\footnote{\url{https://bagpipes.readthedocs.io/en/latest/}} \citep{Carnall2018} based on the ground-based and JWST photometry.
-We visually inspect all sources in the first five priority classes.
-Sources where the photometry has been seriously impacted by image artifacts are removed.
-In cases where a significant F090W flux is detected that is incompatible with a $z\gtrsim6.9$ galaxy (based on the photometric redshifts) we demote the candidate to the next lower priority class.
+Before the NIRSpec/MSA masks were generated, we performed rigorous visual inspection of galaxy candidates.
+For that purpose, we calculated photometric redshifts with \texttt{bagpipes}\footnote{\url{https://bagpipes.readthedocs.io/en/latest/}} \citep{Carnall2018} based on the ground-based and JWST photometry.
+We visually inspected all sources in the first five priority classes.
+Sources where the photometry had been seriously impacted by image artifacts were removed.
+In cases where a significant F090W flux was detected that was incompatible with a $z\gtrsim6.9$ galaxy (based on the photometric redshifts) we demoted the candidate to the next lower priority class.
 This procedure prioritizes sources in the targeted redshift range without a strict low-redshift cutoff.
-The galaxy selection procedure is carried out independently for the two quasar fields, which have two different target redshift ranges.
+The galaxy selection procedure was carried out independently for the two quasar fields, which have two different target redshift ranges.

-\subsection{Spectroscopic Follow-up Observations}
+\subsection{Spectroscopic follow-up observations}

-The NIRSpec/MSA spectroscopy uses the PRISM/CLEAR disperser filter pair to provide continues spectra over $0.6\,\mu{\textrm{m}}$ to $5.3\,\mu{\textrm{m}}$ with a resolving power of $R\sim30 - 330$.
-Each field is sampled with two MSA pointings using the standard 3 shutter slitlet nod pattern and are read out using the NRSIRS2RAPID pattern.
+The NIRSpec/MSA spectroscopy used the PRISM/CLEAR disperser filter pair to provide continues spectra over $0.6\,\mu{\textrm{m}}$ to $5.3\,\mu{\textrm{m}}$ with a resolving power of $R\sim30 - 330$.
+Each field was sampled with two MSA pointings using the standard 3 shutter slitlet nod pattern and were read out using the \texttt{NRSIRS2RAPID} pattern.
 We list the further observation information for each field separately:

 \begin{itemize} \item J1007$+$2115 field: To reach the desired depth, each pointing used 55 groups per integration and 2 integrations per exposure, resulting in a total exposure time of $4902\,\textrm{s}$ per pointing.
-For the eMPT mask design we retain a total of 78, 64, 52, 698, 993 candidates in the first five priority classes after visual inspection.
+For the eMPT mask design we retained a total of 78, 64, 52, 698, 993 candidates in the first five priority classes after visual inspection.
 Out of these candidates we were able to assign slits to 34, 9, 9, 42, 31 candidates in these classes.
-We note that 56, 35, 33, 389, 572 of the candidates fall into the combined area of the two MSA pointings, resulting in an average targeting completeness per class of 61\% (34/56), 26\% (9/35), 27\% (9/33), 11\% (42/389), 5\% (31/572).
+We note that 56, 35, 33, 389, and 572 of the candidates fall into the combined area of the two MSA pointings, resulting in an average targeting completeness per class of 61\% (34/56), 26\% (9/35), 27\% (9/33), 11\% (42/389), and 5\% (31/572).